The Science Behind Your Halloween Candy Binge (and How to Prevent It)

 The opposite is also true.
 When you don’t have access to certain foods, the more your brain focuses on them.
 For instance, if you’ve ever been on a trip without access to your favorite foods, what’s the first thing you feel like eating when you get home?
 That’s right: the foods you missed while you were traveling.

 The same thing happens when you label food “off limits.”
-As soon as you tell yourself that you can’t have, say, desserts, candy or chocolate, your brain will concentrate on those foods and cause you to crave them.
+As soon as you tell yourself that you can’t have, say, desserts, candy or chocolate, your brain will focus on those foods and cause you to crave them.
 Then, when you do get access to these foods, you’re more likely to overeat since you don’t know when you’ll be “allowed” to eat them again.

 How to Prevent Halloween Candy Binges

-1. Give yourself unconditional permission to eat.
+1. Give yourself permission to eat candy.

 3. Don’t try to compensate or “save up.”

+Aim to enjoy your usual meals and snacks during the day (most people need at least 3 meals and 2-3 snacks per day) and include candy if/when you want it.
 This means no making a deal with yourself to work out harder to burn off the candy, or to skip a meal to make more room.
 These trade-offs are still a type of restriction and lead to urgency and overeating.